 The Allen Banks section of the trail has now reopened following winter landslide damage.
-Please follow the National Trust's diverted routes through the safe areas.
+Please follow the National Trust's diverted routes through the safe areas on the east side of the river to Plankey Mill.
 Details are

 The Garden Station

-has new opening times and a smart new website.
+has new opening times and a smart website.

 The History of Langley Barony

 A few copies of this essential local history in 7 parts are available from the village library, Claire's newsagents or direct from the publisher Dennis Telford price £25.
 The book is reviewed in last December's

 Fibre Broadband for Haydon Bridge

 Check your postcode and phone numbers below to upgrade your ISP package.

 are online here.
 To see the first available archives of photographs

 As well as finding village information on this website, you can also check emergency arrangements, help appeals or just catch up and add relevant content to the HAYDON BRIDGE MATTERS Facebook page.
 Log in with your own Facebook account details.
 Clickto begin